owhite/balancing-robot-notes/DOCS/PID_fail1.md

 ## General conclusions

 - there is very little reproducibility
-- the same settings result different results
+- same settings result different results
 - at the risk going down rabbit holes you can consider all the issues [here](torque_nonlinearity.md)